-- Adults aged 40 to 64 years should have an eye examination every 2 years; - Adults aged over 65 years should have an annual examination. - Uncorrected refractive error is the leading cause of visual impairment in adults over the age of 40 years, with the prevalence of refractive visual impairment increasing significantly with age. - Evidence suggests that correction of presbyopia is essential to improve contrast sensitivity and reduce eye fatigue, which is important to maintain quality of life and productivity. - Evidence was also provided through a 2005 paper to Health Ministers on age-related macular degeneration (AMD).
+- Evidence was also provided through a 2005 paper to Health Ministers on age-related macular degeneration (AMD).
 The findings of the paper highlighted that AMD is a progressive condition affecting the central part of the retina.
-If the disease progresses to AMD, irreversible loss of central vision occurs, usually in both eyes. - Given this evidence, the Committee recognised eye examination every two years for those aged over 40 years would deliver health benefits. - However, the Committee also recognised there would be costs involved in implementing this recommendation, as the need for this exam increases significantly in people aged over 50 years. - The majority of committee members were supportive of this recommendation.
+If the disease progresses to AMD, irreversible loss of central vision occurs, usually in both eyes.10 - Given this evidence, the Committee recognised eye examination every two years for those aged over 40 years would deliver health benefits. - However, the Committee also recognised there would be costs involved in implementing this recommendation, as the need for this exam increases significantly in people aged over 50 years. - The majority of committee members were supportive of this recommendation.